jneug/typst-finite/src/draw.typ

 ///
 /// -> array
 #let state(
-  /// Position of the states center.
+  /// Position of the state's center.
   /// -> coordinate
   position,
   /// Name for the state.